-The Internal Auditor's report for 2022/23, considered at the Resources, Audit and Performance Committee meeting on 5 June 2023, states:
+The Internal Auditor's report for 2023/24, considered at the Resources, Audit and Performance Committee meeting on 5 June 2023, states:

-"I am satisfied that sufficient assurance work has been carried out to allow me to form a reasonable conclusion on the adequacy and effectiveness of the New Forest National Park Authority's internal control environment.
-In my opinion frameworks of governance, risk management and managements control are 'reasonable' and audit testing has demonstrated controls to be working in practice.
-Where weaknesses have been identified through internal audit review, we have worked with management to agree appropriate corrective actions and a timescale for improvement."
+'I am satisfied that sufficient assurance work has been carried out to allow me to form a reasonable conclusion on the adequacy and effectiveness of the internal control environment.
+In my opinion frameworks of governance, risk management and management control are reasonable and audit testing has demonstrated controls to be working in practice.
+Where weaknesses have been identified through internal audit review, we have worked with management to agree appropriate corrective actions and a timescale for improvement.'